abilian/viewdom/docs/index.md

 ---
 ```

-Reusable components and subcomponents, passing props and children:
+Reusable components and subcomponents, passing in props and children as arguments:

 ```{literalinclude} ../examples/index/components.py
 ---